MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 ---------------------

 The custom implementation is useful to connect a third-party library or to simulate the same constraints as the embedded side (the same GPU constraints).
-It takes into account:
+It considers that:

 * there is only one destination format (the display buffer format),
 * :ref:`non-standard images <section_image_custom_raw>` cannot be used as source.

 The :ref:`UI Pack extension <section_ui_simulation>` is designed to simplify the adding of third-party drawers:

-* just need to add the dependency to the UI Pack extension is the VEE Port Front Panel project,
+* Add the dependency to the UI Pack extension in the VEE Port Front Panel project.
-* add a subclass of ``DisplayDrawer`` (implementation of the interface ``UIDrawing``),
+* Create a subclass of ``DisplayDrawer`` (implementation of the interface ``UIDrawing``).
-* overwrite only the expected drawing(s),
+* Overwrite only the desired drawing(s).
-* a drawing implementation has just to respect the clip and color (synchronization with the Graphics Engine already done),
+* Each drawing implementation must comply with the clip and color (synchronization with the Graphics Engine already done).
-* methods indirections are limited (the drawing algorithm is called as faster as possible).
+* Functions indirections are limited (the drawing algorithm is called as fast as possible).

 The following graph illustrates the steps to perform a shape drawing (not an image):